What Is The “Illusion Of Control” And What Are Some Examples?

 Reviewer Deborah Horton

+One thing most risk-takers have in common is the belief they can control random or unforeseen events.
+The difference between an investor and a gambler is that the investor knows he is taking a calculated risk while the gambler believes that through the right mojo, he can get lucky.
 This is evidenced in card playing.
-Those who are willing to take calculated risks will be more likely to be drawn into games that involve both skill and chance.
-Those who are willing to gamble because they believe they have somehow imposed lady luck to smile down on them will more likely play games of chance.
+Those who enjoy taking calculated risks are more likely to enjoy games that involve both skill and chance.
+Those who gamble because they believe they have somehow convinced lady luck to smile down upon them will more likely play games of chance.

 It Could Have Been Better

 Almost all of us have experienced the wistful feeling that we could have changed the outcome of an unfortunate event if we could have just gone back and done things better.
 We constantly berate ourselves for things we should and shouldn't have done.
 We are convinced if we could do it over again with the knowledge we have now, it would be different.

 Regret is normal.
 Avoiding past mistakes contributes to growth and maturity.
 However, dwelling on a past event that can't be changed is an illusion of control.
 No matter what circumstances led to a given event, the actions can no longer be changed-and in fact, we don't know that we could have changed the outcome even if we had acted differently.
 The only real choice is to move forward with what we have learned.

 We all feel the need for control.
 We don't like to feel powerless about about our ability to perform effectively in critical situations.
 This contributes to our tendency toward the illusion of control.